RosscoIMF/Spring-Load-Calculator/README.md

   Original Compression: Input the spring's original compression (in millimeters).

-  Click "Calculate New Compression":
+  Click "Calculate New Compression"

+  View Results:

   The program will compute the new compression in millimeters.
+  New compression minus old compression = amount of additional preload required if the current spring is to be used.

   It will also display the multiplying factor showing the proportional change.

   View Results: